eveskew/RVFutures/README.md

 This repository contains code, data, and figures that support:

-Eskew, E.A., E. Clancey, D. Singh, S. Situma, L. Nyakarahuka, M. K. Njenga, and S. L. Nuismer.
+Eskew, E.A., E. Clancey, D. Singh, S. Situma, L. Nyakarahuka, M. K. Njenga, and S. L. Nuismer. *In press*.
 Interepidemic Rift Valley fever in East Africa: The recent risk landscape and projected impacts of global change.
+Proceedings of the Royal Society B.

 ---